Camouflage: 19th-century origins

 The development of military camouflage was driven by the increasing range and accuracy of infantry firearms in the 19th century.
 In particular the replacement of the inaccurate musket with weapons such as the Baker rifle made personal concealment in battle essential.
-Two Napoleonic War skirmishing units of the British Army, the 95th Rifle Regiment and the 60th Rifle Regiment, were the first to adopt camouflage in the form of a rifle green jacket, while the Line regiments continued to wear scarlet tunics.
-A contemporary study in 1800 by the English artist and soldier Charles Hamilton Smith provided evidence that grey uniforms were less visible than green ones at a range of 150 yards.
+Two Napoleonic era skirmishing units of the British Army, the 60th Foot and 95th Rifles, were the first to adopt camouflage in the form of a rifle green jacket, while other British troops largely continued to wear red coats.
+A contemporary study in 1800 by the British artist and army officer Charles Hamilton Smith provided evidence that grey uniforms were less visible than green ones at a range of 150 yards.

-In the American Civil War, rifle units such as the 1st United States Sharp Shooters (in the Federal army) similarly wore green jackets while other units wore more conspicuous colours.
-The first British Army unit to adopt khaki uniforms was the Corps of Guides at Peshawar, when Sir Harry Lumsden and his second in command, William Hodson introduced a "drab" uniform in 1848.
+During the American Civil War, rifle units such as the Union army's 1st United States Sharpshooters wore green jackets while most Union units wore more conspicuous blue uniforms.
+The first British military unit to adopt khaki uniforms was the Bengal Army's Corps of Guides, when in 1848 Sir Harry Lumsden and his second in command William Stephen Raikes Hodson introduced a "drab" uniform while the unit was stationed at Peshawar.
 Hodson wrote that it would be more appropriate for the hot climate, and help make his troops "invisible in a land of dust".
 Later they improvised by dyeing cloth locally.
-Other regiments in India soon adopted the khaki uniform, and by 1896 khaki drill uniform was used everywhere outside Europe; by the Second Boer War six years later it was used throughout the British Army.
+Other units in British India soon adopted the khaki uniform, and by 1896 khaki drill uniform was used everywhere outside Europe; by the Second Boer War six years later it was used throughout the British Army.

 During the late 19th century camouflage was applied to British coastal fortifications.
 The fortifications around Plymouth, England were painted in the late 1880s in "irregular patches of red, brown, yellow and green."
 From 1891 onwards British coastal artillery was permitted to be painted in suitable colours "to harmonise with the surroundings" and by 1904 it was standard practice that artillery and mountings should be painted with "large irregular patches of different colours selected to suit local conditions."

+In the Imperial German Army, feldgrau was introduced in 1907 in place of the 18th- and 19th century-era use of bright colours to distinguish German troops from enemy soldiers.
+The German army's feldgrau uniforms were generally grey but with various hues of green depending on the unit.
+In 1908, the Austro-Hungarian Army adopted a plain light blue uniform in place of their previous dark blue uniforms; by 1916 they had switched to feldgrau as well.